liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 but lets you add to and modify both.

 **Full View:** provides a complete standalone View for a Screenlet.
-A full View is ideal for implementing functionality and appearance completely different from a Screenlet's current themes.
+A full View is ideal for implementing completely different functionality and appearance from a Screenlet's current theme.

 This tutorial explains how to create all three types of Views.
 To understand View concepts and components, you might want to examine the